watusi/jquery-mobile-iscrollview/README.md

 the string "Safari".
 This will fool the widget into thinking you are running in "full screen" mode, without the disappearing address bar.

 ---

 Demo
 ----
-The demo directory contains a simple example with three pages.
+The demo directory contains a simple example with 5 pages.
 You can switch between the pages using the tabbar at the bottom.
-The three tabs demonstrate scrolling a listview, an inset listview, and a listview with pull-down and pull-up blocks.
+The three tabs demonstrate scrolling a listview, an inset listview, a listview with pull-down and pull-up blocks, a listview with a short list and pull-down/pull-up blocks, and a form.

 To demo, simply open the `index.html` file in your browser.
 Note that the page transitions will not work with some browsers when loading from a local file - for those browsers, you will have to load the demo from a server.
 (It does work with local files for Safari and Firefox.)

+### Special Demo Borders

+The demo has headers and footer styled with a 1px red border at top and bottom.
+This facilitates a quick visual indication of correct sizing of the page.
+You should not see any white space above the header or below the footer.
+(Note that Retina devices will show a 2px border, rather than 1px.)
+Use your OS's accessibility features to magnify and inspect.
+On mobile devices, there is usually a way to capture the screen contents to an image file that you can later examine. (iPhone: Home+On/Off)

+The iScroll wrapper is styled with a 1px green border at top and bottom.
+You should see no gap or different color between the top of the wrapper and the bottom of the header, or between the bottom of the wrapper and the top of the footer.

+### Demo Content

 As a convenience, the demo directory is self-contained (except for the widget, `iscroll-pull-js` and pull icon files, which are expected to be found in the parent directory), and contains the